SUPPORT URBAN AGRICULTURE, YOUTH JOBS, & GOOD EATS!

 - Household Income: $65,000 and higher

-- Payable in full at first pick up; or in two equal installments
+- Payable in full in advance, or in two equal installments

-Level 4: aka Benefactor Level, supports Level 1 shares
+Level 4: aka Benefactor Level, supports Level 1 and 2 shares

 - Household Income: any

-- Payable in full at first pick up, or in two equal installments
+- Payable in full in advance, or in two equal installments

 SUPPLEMENTAL SHARE INFO